 Module 25.
 Assessment of Nutritional Status and Calculation of Personalized Nutritional Plans, Recommendations and Monitoring

-- Adequate assessment of the clinical case, interpretation of causes and risks - Personalized calculation of nutritional plans taking into account all individual variables - Draw up nutritional plans and models in order to provide comprehensive and practical recommendations
+- Adequate assessment of the clinical case, interpretation of causes and risks - Personalized calculation of nutritional plans taking into account all individual variables - Planning nutritional plans and models for a complete and practical recommendation

 Module 26.
 Nutritional Consultation